eporto/hearthstone-api/README.md

 cards in the [Blizzard][blizzard] game [Hearthstone][hearthstone].

-This project is under active development and the goal is to have a working API available on the internet in December 2014.
+This project is under active development and the goal is to have a working API available on the internet in December 2014. (and it was, I just didn't tell anyone about it)

 Currently this only supports the enUS locale.
 There will be support for all of the other languages in the future.